FAQ for Confluent Cloud¶

-- You control the API keys and secrets specific to your cluster which you can revoke or reissue if necessary.
+- You are provided auth keys specific to your cluster which you can revoke or reissue if necessary.

 - All data is stored on secure infrastructure, with access controls that are restricted to Confluent engineers, inside a Confluent controlled VPC.

-- VPC Peering (optional) provides network-level security for customers with Dedicated Clusters in Confluent Cloud.
+- VPC Peering (optional) provides network-level security for Confluent Cloud Enterprise customers.

-For more information, see the Confluent Cloud Security Addendum.
+For more information, contact the Confluent Cloud team.

 No. Because the cloud infrastructure that is used by Confluent Cloud does not guarantee static IPs across cluster changes, DNS is used to provide a consistent address.
 The underlying IPs may be stable for some period of time, but are subject to change at any time, so they should not be relied upon for any use.

 However, DNS for each cluster follows a predictable pattern.
 If your cluster bootstrap URL is

 pkc-12345.<region>.<cloud>.<tld>, all broker endpoints will be of the format